renovatebot/renovate/docs/usage/java.md

 The `config:base` preset limits Renovate update to Java runtimes to those which are LTS versions.
 This is handled by the workaround `workarounds:javaLTSVersions`.

-If you wish to have all major updates suggested then you can add the following `ignorePreset` rule:
+If you want Renovate to offer all `major` Java updates then add `workarounds:javaLTSVersions` to the `ignorePreset` array:

 ```
 {